binaryphile/concorde/README.md

 ```

 Any required arguments are stored and `shift`ed out of the positional
+arguments.

-arguments, then the optional values are `grab`bed by name from the
+Then the optional values are `grab`bed by name from the residual
-residual arguments, which must all be keywords at that point.
+arguments, which must all be keywords at that point.
+Grab just passes
+them to `local_hsh` internally to create a true hash from them, then
+extracts `optional_arg` from the hash into a local variable.
+More on
+`grab` later.

 This is what it looks like calling `my_function`: